yuanbei/Nars-Wiki/Stamp-In-NARS.md

 A Stamp (nars.entity.Stamp) serves several related functions in NARS.
 It is a component of a Sentence (nars.entity.Stamp), though conceptually some of its components are actually about the TruthValue or DesireValue of the sentence.

-A Stamp contains an evidential base, a derivation chain, a creation time, and an optional occurrence time.
+A Stamp contains an evidential base, a creation time, and an optional occurrence time.
 Once created, all the information in a stamp remains unchanged.

 ### Evidential base